jeremyary/Stream2Grid/README.md

  - EC2 Instances for Hazelcast & RabbitMQ

 ## Getting Started:
 All you need to do is clone the project and use the command `mvn jetty:run` to start up the app.
+Afterwards, you can find the app running at `http://localhost:8080/Stream2Grid`.

 ## Current State:
 All basic elements have been put into place.
 From here, rule sessions can be grown to further analyze Status data.
 The